 To reduce test day stress, get everything you’ll need together the night before the test.
 Be sure to bring an approved calculator, several sharpened pencils with erasers, your ID, and your registration information.
 Check the list of banned items for the SAT or ACT to make sure you don’t accidentally bring something you’re not allowed to have.
 This includes certain types of calculators, pretty much any electronic device (leave your phone in the car or turn it off and keep it in your bag), and food or drink.

 A lot of absolutely brilliant students are disappointed by their SAT or ACT scores because they froze up on test day.
 The ACT and SAT are high stakes tests, so it’s easy to get inside your own head and overthink things.
 Before test day, work on some anxiety reducing techniques to help you beat testing anxiety and boost SAT and ACT scores.
 For example, you could try positive visualization – picture yourself looking at your really amazing test scores in a few weeks.
 Or you could try deep breathing, which has the added benefit of ensuring that your brain has ample oxygen to work with.
 Inhale using your diaphragm (not your chest) for a count of 5, hold the breath for a count of 4, then exhale slowly for a count of 7.

 Keep SAT and ACT scores in perspective.
 Yes, they’re an important part of the college admissions process.
 But remember that these tests are not a one and done event – if you don’t like your scores, you’re free to try again or to try a different test altogether.
 And, as any college admissions officer will gladly tell you, you are more than just a number on a page.
 Don’t forget that the college admissions process involves a lot more than just your test scores.
-If you’re still worried about any part of the college admissions process, talk to your school’s college counselor or sign up for a free consultation at your local C2 Education center.
+If you’re still worried about any part of the college admissions process, talk to your school’s college counselor or reach out to your local C2 Education center.